Mastering Vim Basics

 Fast Searching

-• /pattern: Search pattern forward (n: next, N: previous)
+• /pattern: Search forward

-• ?pattern: Search pattern backward
+• ?pattern: Search backward

 • f<char>: Jump to next occurrence of <char>

-• t<char>: Jump just before <char>
+• t<char>: Jump right before <char>

 Advanced Movements

-• gd: Go to definition
+• gd: Go to local definition

 • gf: Open file under cursor

-• G: End of file
+• G: Go to end of file

-• gg: Beginning of file
+• gg: Go to beginning of file

 Basic Editing

-• yy: Copy line
+• yy: Yank (copy) current line

-• dd: Delete line
+• dd: Delete current line

 • p: Paste below